 Roasted Cauliflower with Annatto Seed Oil

-And when you roast cauliflower, the key is cramelizing its surfaces — that’s what brings all the natural sugars — and flavor.
+They key to the flavor of this cauliflower recipe is cramelizing its surfaces — that’s what brings all the natural sugars — and flavor.

 - Cauliflower Steak with Orange-Basil Butter